Arkansas Arts Academy High School: History

 On September 4, 2001, the first day of class for the then Benton County School of the Arts charter school began for students kindergarten through grade 8.
 Subsequently, in August 2007, the Northwest Arkansas Academy of Fine Arts (NWAAFA) was established for grades 9 through 12.
 On July 1, 2009, the two schools merged to form the Benton County School of the Arts (BCSA) school district to include the renamed BCSA High School.
 In 2014, both the high school and elementary/middle school were renamed Arkansas Arts Academy.
 In 2018, the high school campus was renovated and made much bigger, the only building left untouched being the Performing Arts Center (PAC).

 Arkansas Arts Academy has a school board of seven members.

 Academics

 Arkansas Arts Academy High School is accredited by the Arkansas Department of Education (ADE) and the assumed course of study follows the Smart Core curriculum developed by the ADE, which requires students complete at least 28 units prior to graduation.
 Students complete regular coursework and exams and may take Advanced Placement (AP) courses and exam with the opportunity to receive college credit.

 In 2019, Arkansas Arts Academy High School was listed and ranked #5 in Arkansas Rankings and #530 in National Rankings in the Best High Schools Report developed by U.S. News & World Report.

 Arkansas Arts Academy High School is currently listed as the 13th best high school in Arkansas by the ADE.

 Athletics

 The Arkansas Arts Academy mascot is the Diamonds, changed from the Penguins in March 2018.

-The Arkansas Arts Academy Diamonds participate in cross country, basketball, and mountain biking.
+The Arkansas Arts Academy Diamonds participate in cross country, archery, and mountain biking.

+The school previously competed in Basketball though the team has since been discontinued.